BetterThanTomorrow/calva-docs/docs/figwheel-main-webpack.md

 ```
 ## Edit the HTML to reference the bundled js

-http://localhost:9500 is probably showing a blank white page and teh console will be saying that "react" is undefined.
+http://localhost:9500 is probably showing a blank white page and the console will be saying that "react" is undefined.
 That's because the html is still pointing at the unbundled output which no longer includes react as we excluded it.

 Edit `target/public/index.html` to reference `<script src="cljs-out/build/main_bundle.js"></script>`, and all should now work